-Lew Strickland, DVM, DACT Extension Veterinarian and Assistant Professor Department of Animal Science and Department of Large Animal Clinical Sciences
+Lew Strickland, UT Extension Veterinarian and Associate Professor, Department of Animal Science

-Spring with its green pastures is the time of year that cattle long for at the end of a long winter.
-These grasses will be lush and your cows will tear a fence down to get on these pastures, but these grasses also will be full of moisture and potentially diluted of minerals.
+Spring is the time of year with green pastures that cattle long for at the end of a long winter.
+These grasses will be lush, and your cows will tear down a fence to get on these pastures.
+But these grasses will also be full of moisture and potentially diluted of minerals.
 This can lead to a condition known as grass tetany.